 Federal and state laws require us to secure the performance of certain long-term obligations through surety bonds and letters of credit.
 In addition, we are occasionally required to provide bid bonds or performance bonds to secure our performance under energy efficiency contracts.
 Our sureties historically required that George P. Sakellaris, who is our founder, principal stockholder, president and chief executive officer, personally indemnify them for up to an aggregate of \$50 million of losses associated with the bonds they have provided on our behalf.
 This indemnity terminated in December 2010.
-In addition, in the event that Mr. Sakellaris no longer controls our company, our sureties may reevaluate our eligibility for surety bonds.
+Nonetheless, in the event that Mr. Sakellaris no longer controls our company, our sureties may reevaluate the surety relationship.
 Our ability to obtain required bonds or letters of credit depends in large part upon our capitalization, working capital, past performance, management expertise and reputation, and external factors beyond our control, including the overall capacity of the surety market.
 Our ability to obtain letters of credit under our existing credit arrangements is limited.
-We are not permitted to have more than \$10 million in letters of credit dustanding at any time (including letters of credit that have been drawn upon but not repaid on our behalf) under the terms of our revolving senior secured credit facility.
-Moreover, our use of letters of credit limits our borrowing capability under our revolving senior secured credit facility as the aggregate amount of letters of credit we have outstanding at any time reduces our borrowing capacity under the facility by an equal amount.
-As of December 31, 2010, we had letters of credit outstanding, valued at \$0.4 million.
+We are not permitted to have more than \$10 million in letters of credit outstanding at any time (including letters of credit that have been drawn upon but not repaid on our behalf) under the terms of our senior secured credit facility.
+Moreover, our use of letters of credit limits our borrowing capability under the revolving portion of our senior secured credit facility as the aggregate amount of letters of credit we have outstanding at any time reduces our borrowing capacity under the facility by an equal amount.
+As of December 31, 2011, we had an immaterial amount of letters of credit outstanding.